-- Relevance of the research activities to the inquiry question and the work-in-progress - Impact of the research and work-in-progress on the applicant's larger body of work - Appropriateness of the project budget to the potential impact of the research.
+- Relevance of the research activities to the inquiry question and realization of the work-in-progress - Feasibility of the research plan and timeline - Budget appropriate to project scope and impact.

-- Merit of the applicant's past work and/or professional resume - Merit of the work-in-progress - The applicant's ability to complete the work-inprogress.
+- Merit of the work-in-progress - Merit of the applicant's past work and/or professional résumé - The applicant's ability to complete the publishable work-in-progress.

-- Relevance of the inquiry question to the current needs of the organization, publisher and/or sector - Potential impact of the proposed research activity on the publisher, organization and/or sector - Workplan and budget appropriate to the potential impact of the research - Planning for the strategic dissemination and response to the research results.
+- Relevance and potential impact of the proposed research on the applicant, stakeholders and/or sector - Sound workplan and budget appropriate to the project scope and impact - Strategic research dissemination and response planning

-- Merit and professional status of the applicant organization within its sector - Relevance of the research to the organization's mandate - The organization's expertise and capacity to undertake and strategically implement the research results.
+- Merit and professional status of the applicant - The applicant's contribution to the Canadian writing, publishing or visual arts sector - The applicant's expertise and capacity to complete the project.